filipdanic/blogfolio/src/source/about/index.md

 ## Projects I’ve Worked On

-I am employed at <a href="https://spicefactory.co/" target="_blank">SpiceFactory. 🌶</a>
+I am employed at <a href="https://spicefactory.co/" target="_blank" title="SpiceFactory Website">SpiceFactory. 🌶</a>

 With the Spice crew I’ve had a chance to take on many interesting projects.
 Both for the enterprise and as a way to develop our own products.
 I’ll only list some of the _“special ones”_ here.

 ### 🤖 Sava

-<a href="https://savabot.com/" target="_blank">Sava</a> is a platform that offers a complete all–in–one solution for conference organizers: a schedule editor, an interactive chatbot, a native mobile app for Android and iOS, as well as direct access to the API.
+<a href="https://sava.events/" target="_blank" title="Sava Events Platform">Sava</a> is a platform that offers a complete all–in–one solution for conference organizers: a schedule editor, an interactive chatbot, a native mobile app for Android and iOS, as well as direct access to the API.

-This is an ongoing project that started out only as a chatbot for the <a href="https://belgrade.voxxeddays.com/" target="_blank">Voxxed Days conference.</a>
+This is an ongoing project that started out only as a chatbot for the <a href="https://belgrade.voxxeddays.com/" target="_blank" title="Voxxed Days Belgrade">Voxxed Days conference.</a> (Now <a href="https://heapcon.io/" target="_blank" title="Heapcon Conference">Heapcon.</a>)

 ### 🚨 Z9 Security